lynnjaco/mergesortisp/README.md

 # What is the **Merge Sort** algorithm?
-**Merge Sort** is a sorting algorithim that sorts an array recursively, by dividing an array into evenly/semi-evenly split subrrays, by sorting those smaller subarrays, then merging the sorted subarrays back into a single, final sorted array.
+**Merge Sort** is a sorting algorithim that sorts an array recursively, by dividing an array into evenly/semi-evenly split subrrays, sorting those smaller subarrays, then merging the sorted subarrays back into a single, final array.

 # What does the **Merge Sort** algorithm look like?